johnwesleyquintero/sellsmart-hub/docs/dev-free-tools.md

 ## Paste and Parse Build Report

 A text area is provided for users to paste the build report.
-The `parseBuildReport` function extracts relevant information from the build report, such as Severity, Status, Description, Environment details, and Build Logs.
+The `parseBuildReportApp` function extracts relevant information from the build report, such as Severity, Status, Description, Environment details, and Build Logs.

 ## Display Organized Report